How to invest in a pro sports team

 Investing in a professional sports team can be a fun way to participate in the success of your favorite team.
 Not only can you enjoy the thrill of victory, but your investment may gain in value as well – a real win-win!
 And with a handful of popular sports franchises that are publicly traded, anyone with a few dollars and a brokerage account can be a part owner of a pro team.

-Here’s how to buy into a pro sports teams and a few of the best available teams.
+Here’s how to buy into a pro sports team and a few of the best available teams to choose from.

 How to buy a stake in a sports team